infochimps-labs/big_data_for_chimps/datasets/airline_flight_status/README.md

 # Airline Flight Status -- Airline On-Time Statistics and Delay Causes

+> This data set is from the [ASA Statistical Computing / Statistical Graphics](http://stat-computing.org/dataexpo/2009/the-data.html) section 2009 contest.
+The documentation below is largely adapted from that site.

 The U.S. Department of Transportation's (DOT) Bureau of Transportation Statistics (BTS) tracks the on-time performance of domestic flights operated by large air carriers.
 Summary information on the number of on-time, delayed, canceled and diverted flights appears in DOT's monthly Air Travel Consumer Report, published about 30 days after the month's end, as well as in summary tables posted on this website.
 BTS began collecting details on the causes of flight delays in June 2003.
 Summary statistics and raw data are made available to the public at the time the Air Travel Consumer Report is released.

 The data consists of flight arrival and departure details for all commercial flights within the USA, from October 1987 to April 2008.
 This is a large dataset: there are nearly 120 million records in total, and takes up 1.6 gigabytes of space compressed and 12 gigabytes when uncompressed.

-To make sure that you're not overwhelmed by the size of the data, we've provide two brief introductions to some useful tools: linux command line tools and sqlite, a simple sql database.
+The data comes originally from the DOT's [Research and Innovative Technology Administration (RITA)](http://www.transtats.bts.gov/OT_Delay/OT_DelayCause1.asp) group, where it is [described in detail](http://www.transtats.bts.gov/Fields.asp?Table_ID=236).
+You can download the original data there.
+The files here have derivable variables removed, are packaged in yearly chunks and have been more heavily compressed than the originals.

 Here are a few ideas to get you started exploring the data: